traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a> in Angular Material
     b. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.angular.tricks.and.techniques.txt">Angular Material Tricks & Techniques</a>
     c. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToAddHyperlinks.txt">Hyperlinks</a>

- 8. Services
+    d.
+Date Pickers

+ 8. Loading Data using Observables
     a.
+Loading Single Dropdown w/manual subscribe
+    b.
+Loading Single Dropdown w/async pipe
+    c.
+Loading Multiple Dropdowns w/multi-async-pipe
+    d.
+Simulate a slow REST call
+    e.
+Edit Report Page / Load entire page using pipe & tap

+ 9. Saving Data
+    a.
+Submit button invokes a REST call
+    b.
+Submit button shows spinner while waiting on REST call
+    c.
+Stop user from doing anything while waiting on REST call

+10. Sending Messages using Observables, Subjects, and Arrow Functions
+    a.
+How to send messages from one part of the web app to another
+    b.
+How to listen for messages across the web app

+11. Services
+    a.
 Router service:   Used to navigate to another page view
     b.
 Lookup Service:   Used to populate dropdowns
     c.
 Message Service:  Used to display messages

- 9. TypeScript
+12. TypeScript
     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToReferenceEnumClass.txt">How to Use Enumerated Classes in HTML</a>  (constants.ts)

-10. Observables, Subjects, and Arrow Functions
-    a.
-How to use observables to simulate a REST call
-    b.
-How to use observables to invoke a REST call
-    c.
-How to render stuff in the HTML after the REST call comes back
-    d.
-How to send messages from one part of the web app to another

-11. Grids (using ag-grid)
+13. Grids (using ag-grid)
     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.grids.txt">Client-Side vs Server-Side Grids</a>

+14. HighCharts

-12. PDF Viewer (using extended-pdf-viewer)
+15. The Extended PDF Viewer (using an embedded PDF viewer)

 </pre>